-Some American citizens, including law makers, believe that before Unmanned Aerial Vehicles (UAVs) start routinely observing Americans from above, the Federal Aviation Administration (FAA) needs to address two little concerns, safety and privacy.
+Some American citizens, including lawmakers, believe that before Unmanned Aerial Vehicles (UAVs) start routinely observing Americans from above, the Federal Aviation Administration (FAA) needs to address two little concerns, safety, and privacy.
 The issue of privacy was received differently depending on who is involved in evaluating the UAS impact.
 Many of us believe that flying a UAS with a camera is no different from flying a helicopter during a mapping mission.
-However, others see it as clear invasion of their personal privacy and they want the FAA to curb the use of the UAS over populated areas.
-During 2013, the Senate Judiciary Committee’s held a hearing on UAV/UAS issue where it was very clear that senators in both parties are worried about the threat to Americans’ privacy posed by increasing use of the unmanned aerial systems (UASs).
-The article "Lawmakers voice concerns on drone privacy questions" published by the NBC details the outcome of the discussions occurred during that hearing.
+However, others see it as clear invasion of their personal privacy, and they want the FAA to curb the use of the UAS in overpopulated areas.
+During 2013, the Senate Judiciary Committees held a hearing on UAV/UAS issue, where it was very clear that senators in both parties are worried about the threat to Americans’ privacy posed by increasing use of the unmanned aerial systems (UASs).
+The article "Lawmakers voice concerns on drone privacy questions" published by NBC details the outcome of the discussions occurred during that hearing.

 Safety and Security Concerns